EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Strategy/Good Strategy Bad Strategy.md

 The book dealt a lot with the analysis of competition, which I did not estimate was such a big part of the good strategy.

 A good strategy is understanding the challenges and being correct in identifying what the challenge is.

+After reading this book in late 2023, i do find it quite facinating in retrospect as well, the simple lessons from this book have been quite valuable for me in my work, and it is one of the cornerstones when it comes to literature of books.
 # ✍️ My Top  Quotes

 - Nelson’s challenge was that he was outnumbered.
 His strategy was to risk his lead ships in order to break the coherence of his enemy’s fleet.
 With coherence lost, he judged, the more experienced English captains would come out on top in the ensuing melee.
 Good strategy almost always looks this simple and obvious and does not take a thick deck of PowerPoint slides to explain.